Bechamel Cheese Sauce

 As a French person, I make Bechamel sauce all the time.

-Bechamel is a classic creamy white sauce, one of the five Mother Sauces of classical French cuisine.
+Bechamel is a classic creamy white sauce recipe, one of the five Mother Sauces of classical French cuisine.

 Bechamel is made from flour butter and milk. and used as a base for lasagna or vegetable gratin like my broccoli gratin recipe or any casserole.